 * The WhatsApp "Chat Room" group.

 WhatsApp is a messaging app installed on a smartphone.
 It uses your mobile telephone number as a means of identification.
 Once setup you can quickly, easily and securely send a message to any other person who also uses WhatsApp.
 The app is free to download and using it costs nothing other than any data charges you may occur in using your phone.

-Benefits of the group to us as a church community include:
+During the Covid pandemic benefits of the group to us as a church community include:

 - If, as a result of Covid-19, you have to self-isolate you can call on other church members to support you.
 For example, if you need some shopping to be done or prescriptions collected these can be brought to your door.

 - If you find yourself short of over the counter medicines like paracetamol others may have some to share.

 - We can quickly keep people in touch with the latest developments in the church as the situation unfolds.

 Important Note re.
 WhatsApp: Integral to WhatsApp is your mobile phone number.
 If any other member of the group does not have your number in their contact list, any message you send will display with your phone number.
 If you ask to belong to the group it will be deemed you have given approval for your phone number to be visible to others.
 If this is unacceptable please don't use the group.